idptools/metapredict/docs/usage/using-in-python.rst

 Predicting AlphaFold2 Confidence Scores Using Uniprot ID
 -----------------------------------------------------------

-By using the ``predict_confidence_uniprot`` function, you can generate predicted AlphaFold2 confidence scores by inputting a Uniprot ID.
+By using the ``predict_pLDDT_uniprot`` function, you can generate predicted AlphaFold2 pLDDT confidence scores by inputting a Uniprot ID.

 **Example**

 .. code-block:: python

-    meta.predict_confidence_uniprot('P16892')
+    meta.predict_pLDDT_uniprot('P16892')